 As an interdisciplinary sociologist, I study the changing structure of markets, new digital platforms, and the emergent workplace structures that shape contemporary capitalism.
 I am particularly interested in managerial practices and workplace transformations in the business-facing software sector.
 Currently, I investigate the technological, organizational, and workplace shifts catalyzed by the rise of cloud computing platforms.

 I also have a keen interest in financialization and speculative capital.
 I have been a researcher with an NSF - funded collaborative project.
 A part of the team, I examined how global private equity alters local real estate practices and introduces new speculative logics in global south economies.

 My research has been published by EPA: Economy and Space, Work, Employment & Society, the International Journal of Urban and Regional Research (IJURR), Water International, and Economic and Political Weekly.
 I have a forthcoming article in New Media & Society.

 Many of these papers have received awards from the American Sociological Association and other organizations.
 Most recently, an article I co-authored won the IJURR Best Paper Award 2021 and a Best Article Award from the American Sociological Association (Sociology of Development Section).

 As a teacher, I emphasize critical and creative thinking, helping students make sense of a perplexing and unequal social world.
 I look forward to continuing to mentor students and teach courses that draw from social theory and economic sociology.

-I have an M.A and M.Phil in Sociology from the Delhi School of Economics and a B.A.
+I have an M.Phil. and M.A (Sociology) from the Delhi School of Economics and a B.A.
 (Sociology) from St. Xavier's College, Bombay.